-The workouts are broken down in to intervals.
+The workouts are broken down into intervals.
 For example, you’ll start maxing out for 20 seconds and then recover for 10.
 This breakdown continues for the length of the workouts.
-The cardio workouts will be a tad easier than the Tabatta ones, but who are we kidding here?
+The cardio workouts will be a tad easier than the Tabata ones, but who are we kidding here?
 All of them are tough!
-The music in each workout really helps you push through too though.
+The music in each workout really helps you push through too, though.

 Month 1 Workouts:

-- Sweat Intervals – This one felt like I was also toning muscle, but there is only 3 breaks in the whole thing.
+- Sweat Intervals – This one felt like I was also toning muscle, but there are only 3 breaks in the whole thing.